-Buses are an extremely efficient mode of transport and will remain the work horse of the public transport system in Cork.
+Buses will remain the work horse of the public transport system in Cork.
 Their flexibility means that routes and frequencies can be adapted to support phases of new development or as circumstances dictate.
 Buses will provide an increasingly important interchange service between the InterCity, suburban rail and light rail stations and the Park and Ride network.
-Enhancing the bus network is consistent with the National Development Plan 2018-2027 which envisages a significantly enhanced BusConnects service for Cork by 2027.
+Enhancing the bus network is consistent with the NDP 2018-2027 which envisages a significantly enhanced BusConnects service for Cork by 2027.
 This Strategy envisages that the realigned bus network will carry around 45 million passengers per annum and 32,000 passengers during the AM peak.